logzio/logzio-api-fetcher/src/apis/general/README.md

 ## Using Variables
 Using variables allows taking values from the response of the first request, to structure the request after it.
 Mathematical operations `+` and `-` are supported, to add or reduce a number from the variable value.

-Use case examples:
+Use case examples for variable usage:
 1. Update a date filter at every call
 2. Update a page number in pagination